pearlza/pearlza/README.md

 <h4><p align="center"><I>Is it a person?
 A fandom?
 A place?</I></p></h4>

 <p align="center">If I'm in my Dream skins, int/c+h!
 DNF iwc.
 Please nobody randomly kiss me or act romantic to me that's weird as hell.
 Tommy skins can int idm.</p>
+<p align="center">If I'm in my Chayanne skin: Philza, Tallulah, Techno, Missa or any of the other eggs PLEASE INT/C+H!
+DEATHFAMILY+TECHNO :D</p>
 <p align="center">If I'm in my Tommy skin, I may act aggressive (nonseriously ofc) toward Dream skins.
 Techno is a HUGE comf.</p>
 <p align="center">If I'm in my Tubbo skin, QSMP AND LIFESTEAL PPL HE HAS MET PLS INT :D!!!
 AND NO SHIPS PLS</p>
 <p align="center">If I'm in my Ranboo skins, no ships, but anyone may int/c+h!
 Techno and Tommy especially.</p>